Synclavier/Documentation/User Documentation/Readme.txt

+These manuals were scanned with embedded readable text, so it's simple to search through them, or even to copy & paste the content to setup individual "quick guides" if you like.

 The first manual was the Synclavier II Instruction Manual from around 1981.
-The documentation that came in 3 folders was from around 1985/86.
+The documentation that came in 3 folders was then from around 1985/86.
 Later on with the 3200, 6400 and 9600 models and the Tapeless Studio concept the manuals were re-organized into more folders for specific topics.
-The "blue manuals" that I own are in 3 boxes with 3 folders each in a more handy format.
+The "blue manuals" that I scanned so far are in  14 folders each in a more handy format.

 Any additional information you might have on the history of documentation is welcome :)
 Note: In some cases title pages or tables of content did not fit into the page numbering of a chapter.